 My family calls this day Christmas Adam.
 You know, because Adam came before Eve.
-I know what you're thinking: the Dears are so cool.
+I know what you're thinking: aren't the Dears cool!

 "In the beginning, God created the heavens and the earth."
 Genesis 1:1